 In the opinion of the Company's management, the contractual arrangements have resulted in Kutianxia having the power to direct activities that most significantly impact the VIEs and the VIEs' subsidiaries, including appointing key management, setting up operating policies, exerting financial controls and transferring profit or assets out of the VIEs and the VIEs' subsidiaries at its discretion.
-Kutianxia considers that it has the right to receive all the benefits and assets of the VIEs and the VIEs' subsidiaries, except for the registered capitals of the VIEs and the VIEs' subsidiaries, totaling RMB2,000, RMB7,100 and RMB7,100 as of December 31, 2012, 2013 and 2014, respectively.
+Kutianxia considers that it has the right to receive all the benefits and assets of the VIEs and the VIEs' subsidiaries, except for the registered capital of the VIEs and the VIEs' subsidiaries, totaling RMB2,000, RMB7,100, RMB7,100 and RMB7,100 as of December 31, 2012, 2013, 2014 and June 30, 2015 (unaudited), respectively.
 As the VIEs and the VIEs' subsidiaries were established as limited liability companies under the PRC law, their creditors do not have recourse to the general credit of Kutianxia for the liabilities of the VIEs and VIEs' subsidiaries, and Kutianxia does not have the obligation to assume the liabilities of the VIEs and VIEs' subsidiaries.